 - Chapeau de Chantilly -> if you go up North from Paris you can find the stunning castle and domain of Chantilly!

 10- SEIZE THE MOMENT

-Ultimately there’s one more thing you can do if it rains in Paris, just embrace it.
-Just as Gil said in Midnight In Paris.
+Ultimately there’s one more thing you can do if it rains in Paris, embrace it, just as Gil said in Midnight In Paris.

 Can you picture how drop dead gorgeous this city is in the rain?

 While you may think exploring in the rain isn’t pleasant, you’d be surprised how much the storm can change a city; it can be a charming experience.
-So grab your umbrella put your hoodie on and explore you may fall in love with a side of Paris you’d have never expected to see.
+So grab your umbrella put your hoodie on, and explore.
+As cheesy as this sounds, you may fall in love with a side of Paris you’d have never expected to see.

 IF YOU LIKE ME, PIN ME!